dhakal79/Portfolio-project-MS5/README.md

 # Dhakal Consultancy
 Welcome!
 ## Introduction
 The global water crisis is a major concern today and will become more severe in the coming years.
 The availability of freshwater becomes more challenging in the semi-arid regions.
 However, in other areas where freshwater is available(surface and groundwater),contamiantion and degradation of the water quality is a major issue risking the health of millions of people.
 As per the SDG 6, availability of fresh and safe water for all is a basic necessity for overall human development.
-Therefore, there is a need of experts in this filed who can provide the solutions/ideas instantly/remotely so the action on site can be taken immediately.
+Therefore, there is a need of experts in this field who can provide the solutions/ideas instantly/remotely so the action on site can be taken immediately.

-The overall aim of Dhakal Consultancy is a full-stack ecommerce web application to sell its services in the field of water treatment, desaliantion, water and sanitation as well as frontend and backend coding applications to customer from entire world.
+The overall aim of Dhakal Consultancy is to sell its consultancy services worldwide in the field of water treatment, desaliantion, water and sanitation as well as web design(frontend and backend).
 This project is created as a part of Code Institute's Full Stack Software Development course.
 The admin of the website will have the ability to use all CRUD functionality (Create, Read, Update, Delete).

 A live website can be found [here](https://dhakalconsultancy.herokuapp.com/).